rahulkumarsingh73690/docs-3/docs/openapi.md

 ### Miscellaneous configuration options

-- `DisableAutoDtoInBodyParam` - disables adding `body` parameter for request DTO to operations
+- `DisableAutoDtoInBodyParam` - disables adding `body` parameter for Request DTO to operations
 - `LogoUrl` - url of the logo image for Swagger UI

 Example: